Social Security Tribunal of Canada

 There’s no fee to appeal to the Social Security Tribunal (SST).

-But, you will have to pay costs related to your appeal such as:
+But you may have to pay costs related to your appeal if you:

-• making photocopies of documents you want to send to us
+• make photocopies of documents you want to send to us

-• sending documents to us by Canada Post or a courier service
+• send documents to us by Canada Post or a courier service

-• translating documents into either English or French
+• translate documents into either English or French

 Date modified: